Chhaang: Geographical prevalence

 Chhaang is consumed by the ethnically Tibetan, Ladakhi and Nepalese, and to a lesser degree, by the people of the neighboring nations of Pakistan and Bhutan.
 It is usually drunk at room temperature in summer, but is often served piping-hot in brass bowls or wooden mugs when the weather is colder.
-The Limbu people of eastern Nepal call the drink Tongba.
+The Limbu people of eastern Nepal call the drink Thee: and a separate unique drink is called Tongba.